fauskanger/atlebridge-mps/README.md

 # AtleBridge Language
-Domain Specific Language for describing Oh Hell game sessions.
+Domain Specific Language for describing game sessions of the card game [Oh Hell][oh].
 Created with [MPS][mps].
-More specifically, this is for _AtleBridge_ which is a variant of [Oh Hell][oh] card game with some house rules.
+More specifically, this is for _AtleBridge_ which is a variant of the game with some house rules.

 Current state is very simple, and no house rules are implemented.